 Jet cards, fractional ownership, charter, subscriptions, and applications cause a lot of confusion in private flying.
 That is why jet cards are the easiest way to take care of your private travel needs.

-Jet cards are recommended for people needing between 25 and 100 of flight hours annually or for aircraft owners who need supplemental lift.
+Jet cards are recommended for people needing between 25 and 100 of flight hours annually or for aircraft owners who need a supplemental lift.
 Before you consider anything, the first step is finding a reliable broker with a complex safety audit program in place.

 Beyond safety, here are the top questions to ask when considering any jet card program: